 The society continues to maintain the house, reglazing its windows when needed and trying to figure out a way to discourage the local porcupines from gnawing on its timbers.
 On the last Sunday each June, the house, along with the lighthouse nearby anchor our celebration of the statewide Log Cabin Day, complete with a wide variety of craftspeople demonstrating how things were made when the Hesslers constructed their house.

 But saving this structure was only the beginning of our society.
 We continue to strive to preserve local history however and wherever we can.

 We played a major role in the preservation of the Dougherty Mission House, built by the Reverend Peter Dougherty some years before the log house.
 Dougherty established the mission, after which the peninsula is named.
 Members formed the 501C3 Peter Dougherty Society which oversees the management and now nearly complete restoration of the 1842 house.
 Peninsula Township oversees the management tours and repair costs.

 MISSION STATEMENT The purposes of this Society are the following: (1) to develop, foster, and encourage the collection of historical materials and promote historical consciousness concerning the Old Mission Peninsula; (2) to encourage and support the preservation of historic structures on the Old Mission Peninsula; (3) to explore the feasibility of establishing one or more historic districts on Old Mission Peninsula; and (4) to help and support the historic policy of Peninsula Township, as adopted.

-To work toward this mission, the society meets in the old town hall on Center Road, the first Thursday every month at 7 pm.
+To work toward this mission, the society meets in the Community Room of the Peninsula Community Library on Center Road, the first Thursday every month at 6 pm.
 Meetings are open to the public and one and all who share our devotion to historical preservation are very welcome.